MSD of Lawrence Township COVID-19

 Parents should be sure to have access to ParentSquare to ensure they are receiving all communications.

 A K-12 virtual learning environment continues to be available to families who prefer that learning modality.
-Students K-6 have the option of a five-day on-site instructional model, and students in 7-12 have the option of a hybrid model where they are on-campus two days per week.
-Students at McKenzie Center for Innovation & Technology must continue to report to designated programs per state certification requirements.
+Students K-6 have the option of a five-day on-site instructional model, and students in 7-12 have the option of an instructional model where they are on-campus four days per week.

 MSD of Lawrence Township buildings are open.
 LECC and the Welcome Center are open to the public during regular business hours.
 Families are able to enroll.
 Masks and social distancing are required in all MSD of Lawrence Township facilities.

-Due to a nationwide waiver from the USDA, free meals are available to students for the remainder of the academic year.
+Due to a nationwide waiver from the USDA, free meals are available to students through September of 2021.
 All enrolled (on-site or virtual) students are eligible to receive one breakfast and/or lunch per school day free of charge.

 All students K-12 are 1:1.
 Students in Kindergarten through Grade 1 have iPads and those in grades 2-12 have Chromebooks.